Pros / The Friedrich Residential Chill has an energy saver mode to help conserve energy and money.

 There are several modes you can choose from on the Friedrich Residential Chill.
 You can choose between a cool setting, where the unit cools your home using the compressor, and three different fan settings – high, medium and low – that circulate the air in your home without cooling it.
 A dry mode is also available to pull excess moisture out of the air.
 In addition, there is an energy saving mode, where the fan turns on every three minutes to determine if the room requires cooling.

 This device is large when compared to others in our window air conditioner reviews.
 It is approximately 14 inches tall, 18.6 inches wide and 20.9 inches deep.
 It also weighs 70 pounds, making it the heaviest in our lineup.
+By comparison, the Keystone KSTAW05B weighs only 40 pounds, almost half as much as the Friedrich.
 The large size makes it difficult to move the product from one room to another or for long-term storage.
 With this product, the minimum window height requirement is 14.12 inches, which is similar to many of the best products.

 - Energy Efficiency Ratio